What are the aims of this leaflet?

 What are the symptoms of a dermatofibroma?

-Usually there are no symptoms but some people may be concerned about how they look.
-Occasionally they itch or hurt when touched or knocked.
+Usually there are no symptoms, but some people may be concerned about their appearance.
+Occasionally dermatofibromas can itch or become painful when touched or knocked.
 If they are on the legs, shaving the skin over them can cause bleeding.

 What do dermatofibromas look like?